-This article about R’s rbinom function is part of a series about generating random numbers using R. The rbinom function can be used to simulate the outcome of Bernoulli trials.
-This is a fancy statistical word for flipping coins.
-You can use it to calculate the number of successes in a set of pass/fail trials with success estimated at probability p.
+This article about R’s rbinom function is part of a series about generating random numbers using R. The rbinom function can be used to simulate the outcome of a Bernoulli trial.
+This is a fancy statistical word for flipping coins .
+You can use it to calculate the number of successes in a set of pass/fail trials with success estimated at probability p .
 Our earlier articles in this series dealt with:

 R and the Binomial Distribution

-Many statistical processes can be modeled as independent pass / fail trials.
+Many statistical processes can be modeled as independent pass / fail trials, with multiple numerical arguments including the n trials, the sample size, and others to create the probability mass function.
 For example, how many times will a coin will land heads in a series of coin flips.
 Each side has a 50/50 chance of landing facing upwards.
 We can estimate of how often a standard six sided die will show a value of 5 or more.
 This occurs one third of the time.
 Or for a real world example, the odds of a batter hitting in baseball.
+Once we set those numerical arguments, we can use the rbinom quantile function to find descriptive statistics such as the standard deviation, mean, expected value, and more of the binomial probability distribution.

 R’s rbinom function simulates a series of Bernoulli trials and return the results.
 The function takes three arguments: